The

 is still open-minded, young at heart and ever eager to learn new methods

 in the production of his playful and poetic imagery.
-Time shows no signs
+Time shows no

-simply not enough!”
+lifetime is simply not enough!”

 Images